djhmateer/djhmateer.github.io/_posts/2021-02-13-a4 integration testing in aspnet core.md

 Since writing this article I've used the techniques in production in multiple projects.
 I highly recommend checking this out.

+## Update July 2021

+Starting again on a fresh project, here are the topics I'm thinking about during the 'build' phase.
+So after I've done a Proof of Concept to test out if the technology works

+- Fixed price contracts
+- Dev setup - VS2019 (no previews), R#, WSL2 and Git on command line, OneNote to keep where I am
+- Solution naming eg OSR4Rights.Web, OSR4Rights.Web.IntegrationTests, url naming, directory naming - osr4rights-tools (github style)
+- Db naming - Log as table name (singular), LogId as PK (CamelCase) prefer Id, Seed Identity on PK.
+MSSQL.
+Also SQL lower case except table names eg select * from Log
+- Complexity - simplest thing possible to get it working. no 'future proof' as will probably change. speed is important in initial dev.
+- Performance - raw sql queries (usually blazing fast)
+- Db - Db project type for simple migrations.
+MSSQL vs Postgres - Hosted or not.
+Use identity seed (auto inc), no FK's to start with (speed of dev).
+Paper for drawing schema and putting sample data on.
+Default values eg 0. nvarchar(MAX), datetime2(7)
+- Deployment - Dev / Test / Live.
+VS publish (intranet).
+Deploy to new VM each time (cloud).
+Disable updates.
+Pull from repo and build on prod machine.
+- Where to deploy - PaaS, IaaS, Docker, K8s.
+Azure .
+Corp Intranet
+- Nullable ref types turned on, records, async all the way up
+- Azure CLI deployment scripts to live with /secrets strategy
+- Ubuntu, Kestrel, Azure VM, Standard IP address (security).
+- Domain - DNSimple using their API for updates
+- Db access- Dapper. show preferred.. select. insert (with deconstructed dto) and output.inserted.
+Nullability be precise.
+- Exception handling - 400, 404, 500.
+Handling well for the user
+- Logging
+- Configuration - /secrets folder not it source control.
+Bash scripts.
+- Dependencies in functions
+- Testing with Serilog
+- Authentication / Authorisation - Cookie based.
+Claims.
+Workflows.
+Simplicity
+- SignalR - Channels vs IAsyncEnumerable
+- BackgroundServices - OnDemand (queue), RunOncePerDayAfter, RunOncePerWeekAfter
+- Email outbound SMTP with Mailkit and Postmark.
+Papercut (dev), Catch all (test)
+- Email2FA with code to email
+- Code Strategy - as simple as possible.
+Use all new features (R#) if is makes code more readable.
+Focus on data.
+- Pages with multiple forms
+- Form with multiple buttons
+- DropDown lists
+- ModelState validation and javascript
+- Front end UI
+- Meeting / communication with clients - weekly face to face
+- HTTPS certificates - cloudflare
+- Monitoring - uptime robot (healthcheckdb), Azure alerts on spending
+- Documentation - Guidebook strategy
+- Support/Maintenance contracts

 ## Setting up a Integration Tests project for Web App

 Add new project, xunit.